deeksha-0808/Diagnosis-of-Skin-Lesions-Using-AI/README.md

 The system processes the image and feeds it into a trained AI model.<br>
 The model classifies the lesion as benign or malignant.<br>
 The result is displayed, along with a recommendation for further action.<br><br>
+**Data Privacy Notice : <br><br>
+This project utilizes real patient images for training the AI model.
+Due to privacy and ethical considerations, the dataset is not included in the GitHub repository.
+If you wish to use or contribute to the dataset, please ensure compliance with privacy regulations and obtain the necessary permissions.
+For demonstration purposes, a sample dataset with anonymized images may be used.**<br><br>
 **Future Enhancements :**<br>
 Improve model accuracy with additional training data.<br>
 Deploy on cloud platforms (e.g., AWS, Google Cloud).<br>